jonrau1/ElectricEye/README.md

 terraform --version
 ```

-2. Change directories, and modify the `variables.tf` config file to include the URI of your Docker image and the name of your ECR Repository as shown in the screenshot below.
+2. Change directories and modify the `variables.tf` config file to include the URI of your Docker image and the name of your ECR Repository as shown in the screenshot below.
 Optionally replace the values of the Shodan API Key, DisruptOps Client Id, and DisruptOps API Key parameters with yours if you created them in the previous optional steps.

 ```bash
 cd terraform-config-files
 nano variables.tf
 ```

 ![Variables.tf modification](screenshots/variables-tf-uri-modification.png)

 3. Initialize, plan and apply your state with Terraform, this step should not take too long.